-The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
-The College reserves include no restricted reserves.
-As at the balance sheet date total unrestricted reserves stand at £54,448k (2020/21 £6,344k).
+The College recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
+As at the balance sheet date total unrestricted reserves stand at £59,965k (2021/22 £54,448k).
 The deficit for the year being offset by the actuarial gain.
 It is the Corporation's intention to increase underlying reserves over the life of the strategic plan through the generation of annual operating surpluses.